 After creating a Twitter account, you provide Twitterfeed with the URL for blog’s RSS feed, and then configure how often you want to post to Twitter.

 After that, every time you publish a post on your blog, it creates a post on Twitter announcing its availability.
 If you have multiple blogs, you can a single Twitterfeed account to promote all of them.

 2. Encourage Your Readers to Tweet Your Posts

 A tool that I use to do this is called click to tweet.

 To use click to tweet you jump over to their website and insert the tweet that you want tweeted.
 The tool will then compress this tweet down into a link.

 Then simply insert some text with a call to action asking your readers to tweet this post and you’re good to go!

-Most people think that they are limited to one link in their bio.
+Most people think that they are limited to one link in their Twitter profile.

-The fact is that you can include two or more links, although I recommend you limit your linkage to two links at most.
+The fact is that you can include two or more links, although I recommend you limit the links you promote to just two.